 Add to meat mixture in skillet, less for mild chili and more for spicy, stir and sauté for a few minutes to help bring out the flavor of the chilies.
 Taste and correct the salt.
 Add the meat to a crockpot, Dutch oven, or heavy large saucepan, along with the beans and the tomatoes.
 Simmer for 20 to 30 minutes over low heat on the stove, or several hours on low in the crockpot.
 Add beef broth or water to thin to your taste.

 Serve with cornbread, chips, over tamales or cheese enchiladas.
 Top with green onions, cheese, and sour cream if desired.
 This chili freezes well, and it tastes even better the next day!

-2 pounds Tennessee Grass Fed Ground Beef, thawed.
-Buy our great ground beef here.
+2 pounds Tennessee Grass Fed Ground Beef, thawed (click here to buy some now!)

 1 large sweet yellow onion, finely minced

 2 cloves of finely minced fresh Garlic, or ½ teas.
 Garlic powder

 3-4 dried Red New Mexico chiles

 1-3 Chiles Chipotles in adobo (I use La Costena Brand, comes in a glass jar)